khaledmo-dev/Mutabaat-Al-Quran/README.md

   Pick any range of Qur’anic verses to quiz yourself on.
 - **Reusable Templates**
   Save frequently used ranges as “Test Templates” for one‑tap quiz creation.
-- **Live Quiz Flow**
-  For each question, mark ✔️ correct or ❌ incorrect, then move on seamlessly.
 - **Results History**
   View, filter, and compare all past quiz results in a dedicated “History” screen.